BUY BACK LIST OF NSE BSE SHARES | BUYBACK OF SHARES 2023

 Buyback is performed in the following two ways.
 Let’s check them out?

 The process is typically the reverse of the right issue.
-Here the corporation takes back its share from the shares, extinguish the shares and give them cash.
+Here the corporation takes back its share from the shares, extinguishes the shares, and gives them cash.

-- Shareholder or investor might be presented with a tender offer, where they have to submit, or tender, all portion of shares within a given time frame at an exceptional rate superior to the market price.
+- Shareholders or investors might be presented with a tender offer, where they have to submit, or tender, all portions of shares within a given time frame at an exceptional rate superior to the market price.

 The tender offer is an offer to buy shareholder shares.